Gradings on Lie algebras, systolic growth, and cohopfian properties of nilpotent groups: Cohopfian does not pass to finite index

 Let $\phi$ be an injective endomorphism of $G$.
 Then $\phi(A)$ and $\phi(B)$ fix vertices $a'$ and $b'$ respectively, and in particular $\phi(C)$ fixes the segment $[a',b']$.
 If $a'=b'$, we obtain an embedding of $G$ into either $A$ or $B$, which contradicts that $A$ and $B$ are cohopfian.
 Otherwise, after possibly composing $\phi$ with an inner automorphism, we can suppose that $e$ is contained in $[a',b']$.
 Then $\phi(C)$ fixes $e$, and hence $\phi(C)\subset C$.
 Since $C$ is cohopfian, we deduce from the previous observation that $\phi(C)=C$.
 In particular, since $\phi(C)$ fixes $[a',b']$, we deduce that $\{a,b\}=\{a',b'\}$.
 Replacing $\phi$ by $\phi^2$ if necessary, we have $(a,b)=(a',b')$.
 Thus $\phi(A)\subset A$, and $\phi(B)\subset B$; by the cohopfian assumption, we have $\phi(A)=A$ and $\phi(B)=B$, and the surjectivity of $\phi$ follows.

-The second statement follows by picking, for instance, the double $S_3*_{S_2}S_3$, where $S_n$ is the symmetric group on $n$ elements.
+The second statement follows by picking, for instance, the double $S_3*_{S_2}S_3$, where $S_n$ is the symmetric group on $n$ elements (as a finite group, $S_3$ has Property FA).
 This group is cohopfian by the first statement, but admits a non-abelian free subgroup of finite index (of index 6), which is not cohopfian. \end{proof}

 \begin{rem} In contrast, being Hopfian, for finitely generated groups (or more generally groups with finitely many subgroups of each given index) is inherited by finite index subgroups \cite[Co.\ 2]{Hir}.